In this assignment you will use tools to automatically create high-coverage test suites for different programs.

 There are two subject programs for this assignment.
 The programs vary in language, desired test type, and associated tooling.

-The first subject program is libpng's pngtest program, unchanged from Homework 1.
+The first subject program is libpng's pngtest program, seen earlier in Homework 1.
 This reuse has two advantages.
 First, since you are already familiar with the program, it should not take long to get started.
 Second, you will be able to compare the test cases produced by the black-box tool to the white-box test cases you made manually.
+(You'll have to recompile it with special flags, but it's the same source code.)

 The associated test input generation tool is American Fuzzy Lop, version 2.52b.
 A mirror copy of the AFL tarball is here, but you should visit the project webpage for documentation.
 As the (punny? bunny?) name suggests, it is a fuzz testing tool.

-Note that you are not using "coverage" or gcov for this homework assignment.
-I recommend re-extracting the libpng tarball into a new, separate directory just to make sure that you are not mistakenly leaving around any gcov-instrumented files.
-We only want AFL instrumentation for this assignment.
+Note that you are not using "coverage" or gcov for this part of the homework assignment.
+We only want AFL instrumentation for now.

-Note that you must stop afl-fuzz yourself, otherwise it will run forever — it does not stop on its own.
+Note that you must stop afl-fuzz yourself (just press Ctrl-C), otherwise it will run forever — it does not stop on its own.
 Read the Report instructions below for information on the stopping condition and knowing "when you are done".

 Note also that you can resume afl-fuzz if it is interrupted or stopped in the middle (you don't "lose your work").
 When you try to re-run it, it will give you a helpful message like:

-The produced test cases are in the findings/queue/ directory.
-They will not have the .png extension (instead, they will have names like 000154,sr...pos/36,+cov), but you can rename them if you like.
+The produced test cases are in the findings_dir/queue/ directory.
+They may not have the .png extension (instead, they might have names like 000154,sr...pos/36,+cov), but you can rename them if you like.
+Note that AFL can and will produce "invalid" PNG files to test error handling code; such "invalid" PNG files will appear to produce errors or otherwise not be viewable.
+This is normal and expected.

 While AFL is running, read the technical whitepaper to learn about how it works and compare the techniques it uses to the basic theory discussed in class.